- Home

 Intent

-At Oxclose Primary Academy, the teaching of Religious Education (R.E.) is not designed to convert pupils to any one religion or to urge them to hold any particular religious belief.
-Instead, it plays a pivotal role in contributing to pupil’s spiritual, moral, social and cultural development, supporting their understanding of the world in which they live.
+At Oxclose Primary Academy, the teaching of Religious Education (R.E) is not designed to convert pupils to any one religion or to urge them to hold any particular religious belief.
+Instead, it plays a pivotal role in contributing to pupil’s spiritual, moral, social and cultural development, supporting their understanding of the world in which they live and helping children develop their own world view.
+At our school children develop an understanding of the principle religions represented in the UK; Christianity, Islam, Hinduism and Judaism and in addition to this they are taught about non-religious world views like Humanism.

 Implementation

-To further support pupils’ understanding of the traditions of Christianity and British Values, all classes take part in a daily act of worship, either in their class base or as part of a whole school assembly.
-The school also attends the village church to celebrate Harvest, Christmas and Easter each year, and we have a close working relationship with the local pastor.
-To promote religious diversity, each year, a different festival, such as Hanukah, Chinese New Year or Diwali, is picked as a focus celebration.
-It starts with a whole school assembly and culminates in displays in public areas of school to share learning and experiences.
-The Long Term Plan details which places of worship could be visited in across the year, ensuring pupils have the opportunity to visit a range of different places of worship during their time in primary school.
+To further support pupils’ understanding of the traditions of Christianity, World Views and British Values, all classes take part in a daily act of worship, either in their class base or as part of a whole school assembly.
+The school hosts Christmas and Easter celebrations each year for parents and carers to attend.
+To promote religious diversity, every year, a different religious festival, such as Hanukah, Ramadan or Diwali, is picked as a focus celebration.

 Impact

-To enable us to measure impact, the subject manager and senior leaders will use lesson visits, work scrutinies and pupil voice activities across the year.
+The subject leader and senior leaders will use lesson visits, a works scrutiny and pupil voice activities across the year.